Games Genie

 Why is CS:GO not included?

-While Counter-Strike: Global Offensive runs perfectly on modest hardware, and has been a staple of multiplayer gaming for many years, after the release of CS2, its availability has been unsure.
-There are still ways to play CS:GO but only on community service.
-It has effectively been replaced by CS2, which has higher hardware demands, and therefore did not make this list.
+While Counter-Strike: Global Offensive ran well on modest hardware and was a staple of multiplayer gaming for many years, it has been effectively replaced by CS2, which has higher hardware demands.
+CS:GO is still accessible on community servers, but it no longer receives official support.
+CS2's steeper requirements mean it did not make this list.

 Conclusion

-Low-spec multiplayer doesn’t have to mean compromise.
-The games above emphasize reliable frame rates, healthy matchmaking, and clean onboarding so older machines can still deliver meaningful competition and social play.
+Low-spec multiplayer doesn't have to mean compromise.
+The games above prioritize reliable frame rates, healthy matchmaking, and clean onboarding so older machines can still deliver real competition and social play.
 Whether you want a fast queue, a deep ranked ladder, or a low-bandwidth time sink, these picks cover a wide range of tastes without overtaxing your system.
-Revisit settings as your hardware changes, and keep drivers updated for the best results.
+Keep drivers updated as your hardware changes, and don't underestimate what settings tweaks can do for performance.
 Ready for more tailored picks?
 Try our Recommendations Engine for suggestions that match your play style.

 # Fighting Games